 But tonight just before bed, we did another pre-middle school task that is far more important than the others.

-I gave her a tube of toothpaste and asked her to squirt it out onto a plate.
+I gave my daughter a tube of toothpaste and asked her to squirt it out onto a plate.

 When she finished, I calmly asked her to put all the toothpaste back in the tube.